 Synopsis of Bonds

-- The issuers of bonds are governments and corporations.
+- The issuers are governments and corporations.

 - They are characterized by their face value, coupon rate, maturity and issuer.

 - Yield refers to the rate of return you receive.

 - There is an inverse relationship between the price and the yield.
 When price goes up, yield goes down, and vice versa.

 - There is also an inverse relationship between interest rates and price.
 When interest rates rise, their price in the market fall, and vice versa.

 - A bill, note, and bond are each a fixed-income security classified by maturity.

 - A Government bond is the safest form, followed by municipal and then corporate.

 - They are not risk free.
 It’s always possible for the borrower to default on the debt payment.